entelect-incubator/.NET/Phase 6/Step 3/README.md

 services.AddSingleton<IOrderCompleteJob, OrderCompleteJob>();
 ```

 Secondly, I will update the Configure method to take two new parameters.
 The first one is the IRecurringJobManager necessary for creating a recurring job.
-And the second one is the IServiceProvider to get the IPrintJob instance from the dependency injection container.
+And the second one is the IServiceProvider to get the IOrderCompleteJob instance from the dependency injection container.

 Thirdly, I will call the AddOrUpdate on the IRecurringJobManager instance to set up a recurring job.